Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 See also

 This simple salad is made with bean sprouts, chilies, lime juice, fish sauce, and peanuts.
-It’s a light but filling dish that’s perfect for a healthy meal.
+It’s a light but filling dish that makes a perfect side dish for a healthy meal.

 This dish is healthy because:

-• It’s a good source of fiber and protein.
+• It’s a great source of fiber and protein.

-• Bean sprouts are low in calories but high in nutrients like iron and calcium.
+• Bean sprouts are low in calories and high in nutrients such as iron and calcium.

-• It contains healthy ingredients like lime juice, fish sauce, and peanuts.
+• It contains healthy flavorful ingredients such as lime juice, fish sauce, and peanuts.

-Stir-fries are a healthy option when dining out at a Thai restaurant.
+Stir-fries are a healthy option when you dine out at a Thai restaurant.
 They’re typically made with lean protein, vegetables, and healthy oils.
 Some good options include:

 • Chicken or shrimp with broccoli and peppers